shivai/my_scripts/move_docs/README.md

 # About script
-This script moves docs from source db to destination db.
-First of all you should fill the source and destination server information like IP, port, and collection in script:
+This script moves docs from source db to destination db based on logout time.
+First of all you should fill the source and destination server information like IP, port, and collection in config file:
 ```
-src_mongo_host = "192.168.1.1:27019"
+src_host = "192.168.1.1:27019"
+dst_host = "127.0.0.1:27019"
+src_db = "old_db"
+dst_db = "new_db"

 src_collection = "old_collection"
-src_db = "old_db"

-dst_mongo_host = "127.0.0.1:27019"
 dst_collection = "new_connection"
-dst_db = "new_db"

 ```
-in this example we want to find the docs which are in a special date, now we should fill date filed in script:
+Also you should set logout time start and end:

 ```
-start_logout_time = datetime(2019, 6, 14, 0, 0, 0)
+start = 2019, 6, 14, 0, 0, 0
-end_logout_time = datetime(2019, 6, 18, 0, 0, 0)
+end = 2019, 6, 18, 0, 0, 0
 ```